deShal3v/CTF-Writeups/README.md

 # CTF-Writeups

-- I think CTF'S are great for learning hacking and security, therefor I'll publish my writeups here from time to time
+- I think CTF'S are great for learning hacking and security, therefore I'll publish my writeups here from time to time